 The People Element

-Expansion of the workforce through increased technology may well free up workers from the bulk of data handling and search activities.
+Expansion of the workforce through increased technology may well free up workers from bulk data handling and search activities.
 It may also increasingly expand the time for conducting high-value activities, such as analysis and decision-making at the expense of redundant and non-productive operational responsibilities.
-The changes hold the potential to grow worker productivity and value across most industries and shift the competition axis between companies from a focus on automation-based labor cost reduction to the goal to leverage technologies as tools to complement and enhance human labor.
+The changes hold the potential to grow worker productivity and value across most industries and shift the competition axis between companies from a focus on automation-based labor cost reduction to leverage technologies as tools to complement and enhance human labor.

 More and more, companies are pursuing workers with both new hard and conventional soft skills from further afield to retain a competitive edge and expand their workforce talent base.
-Some workers are identifying attractive opportunities in a variety of new and emerging job positions, while others are experiencing a rapidly declining outlook in a range of job roles traditionally considered ‘safe bets’ and secure gateways to lifetime professions and careers.
+Some workers identify attractive opportunities in a variety of new and emerging job positions, while others are experiencing a rapidly declining outlook in a range of job roles traditionally considered ‘safe bets’ and secure gateways to lifetime professions and careers.

 Deloitte’s 2019’s Global Human Capital Trends highlighted that the most significant workforce and talent issue for C-suite executives was “transitioning to the future of work” (28 %), followed by the need to redesign work (25 %) and reskill the workforce (24 %).